 Understanding Histograms and How to Use Them

 Whilst histograms are a fairly basic part of photography, they’re easily overlooked.
 Don’t worry if you have no idea what one is or how to use it!
 You don’t need to use a histogram to be a good photographer, but they can be very handy in certain situations.
-This tutorial will look at what a histogram is, and how you can use them to properly expose a photo.
+This tutorial will look at what a histogram is, and how you can improve by understanding histograms.

 What is a Histogram?

 Histograms are a visual representation, on a graph, of the different tone values in your image.
 They display everything from black at 0% (on the left of the graph) to whites at 100% (on the right of the graph).
 Midtones describe the area in the middle, and they are neither light nor dark.

 The higher the peaks in the graph, the more pixels there are of that particular tone.
 A very dark image will be skewed to the left, and conversely a very light image will be skewed to the right.

 The LCD on the back of your camera is fairly small, and it can be difficult to properly check every pixel to see if it is underexposed or overexposed.
 Histograms allow you to get an overview of the entire image very quickly, letting you decide whether or not you need to retake the photo.
 They should help to prevent that sinking feeling when you get home and find a photo isn’t properly exposed!

 Now you know what a histogram does, let’s have a look at it in reality.

 The first histogram you saw in this article was from this image of a bear wandering past a lake.
 It’s well exposed, and the histogram is bunched mostly in the centre.
 There are no over or underexposed areas, hence the lack of peaks at the very edges of the graph.
 Good!